 Recently, the large eddy simulation (LES) approach has been used as an intermediate method between the extremes of DNS and RANS.
-In this approach, the governing equations are obtained by spatially filtering the Navier-Stokes equations.
+The premise underlying LES is that any turbulent flow consists of eddies, and involves a wide spectrum of scale.
+In LES, large eddies are resolved directly, and small eddies are modeled.
+The rationale behind LES can be summarized as follows.
+Momentum, mass, energy, and other passive scalars are transferred mostly by large eddies.
+Large eddies are more dependent on the geometries and boundary conditions of the flow involved, and are highly anisotropic.
+Small eddies are less dependent on the geometry, and tend to be more isotropic, and consequently are more universal.
+The chance of finding an universal model is much higher when only small eddies are modeled.
+In the LES approach, the governing equations are obtained by spatially filtering the Navier-Stokes equations.
 The large turbulent scales are computed explicitly, while the small scales are modeled using one of a number of available subgrid scale (SGS) models.
 The SGS models describe interactions between the resolved and unresolved scales.
 The LES approach is more general than the RANS approach, and avoids the RANS dependence on boundary conditions for the large scale eddies.
 Like DNS, the LES approach gives a three-dimensional, time dependent solution.
 The required computational resources for LES are between those of the DNS and RANS approaches.
 The LES model can be used at much higher Reynolds numbers than DNS because the computational effort is independent of the Reynolds number if the small scales obey the inertial range spectrum and the near wall effects are not important.